MaroueneKh/EazeWebServices/README.md

  follow these steps:

 Fork this repository.
-Create a branch: git checkout -b eaze.
+Create a branch: git checkout -b EazeWebServices.

-Make your changes and commit them: git commit -m '<commit_message>' Push to the original branch: git push origin eaze Create the pull request.
+Make your changes and commit them: git commit -m '<commit_message>'

+Push to the original branch: git push origin eaze

+Create the pull request.

 Alternatively see the GitHub documentation on creating a pull request.

 Contributors

 Thanks to the following people who have contributed to this project:

 @AhmedTlili25